 Identifiable intangible assets with finite lives are amortized over their estimated useful lives.
 The majority of customer relationships and certain customer contracts, trade names, and technology and software are amortized on an accelerated basis to correspond to the cash flows expected to be derived from the assets.
 All other intangible assets with finite lives are amortized on a straight-line basis.
-In connection with the acquisition of MyRounding, we acquired in-process technology which is accounted for as an indefinite-lived intangible asset until the development of the technology is complete, at which point we will determine the useful life and amortize it accordingly.
+In connection with the acquisition of MyRounding, we acquired inprocess technology which is accounted for as an indefinite-lived intangible asset until the development of the technology is complete, at which point we will determine the useful life and amortize it accordingly.
 Refer to Note 5 "Acquisitions" for additional information on the acquisition of MyRounding.

-Intangible assets amortization expense was \$7.4 million and \$4.6 million for the three months ended March 31, 2016 and 2015, respectively.
-The table below sets forth the estimated annual amortization expense for the year ending December 31, 2016 and each of the five succeeding years for the intangible assets recorded as of March 31, 2016.
+Intangible asset amortization expense was \$8.2 million and \$8.1 million for the three months ended June 30, 2016, and 2015, respectively.
+Intangible assets amortization expense was \$15.6 million and \$12.8 million for the six months ended June 30, 2016, and 2015, respectively.
+The table below sets forth the estimated annual amortization expense for the year ending December 31, 2016 and each of the five succeeding years for the definite-lived intangible assets recorded as of June 30, 2016.